Louise de Marillac: Decision on life

-Company of the Daughters of Charity of St. Vincent de Paul
+Daughters of Charity of St. Vincent de Paul

 In 17th-century France, the charitable care of the poor was completely unorganized.
 The Ladies of Charity, founded by Vincent years earlier, provided some care and monetary resources, but it was far from enough.
-They had the funds to aid poor people, but they did not have the time or temperament to live a life of service among the poor.

 Vincent and Louise realized that direct service of the poor was not easy for the nobility or the bourgeoisie because of social class.
 The women took meals, distributed clothing and gave care and comfort.
 They visited the slums dressed in beautiful dresses next to people considered to be peasants.
 The tension, between the ideal of service and social constraints, was real.
 Besides, the families of the ladies often opposed the works.
 It soon became clear that many of the ladies were unfit to cope with the actual conditions.

 Until 1964, the traditional religious habit included a large, starched cornette.

 While the aristocratic ladies were better suited to the work of raising money and dealing with correspondence, the practical work of nursing the poor in their own homes, and caring for neglected children was best accomplished by women of a similar social status to those served.

-The need of organization in work for the poor suggested to de Paul the forming of a confraternity among the women of his parish in Châtillon-les-Dombes.
+The need convinced Vincent to form a confraternity among the women of his parish in Châtillon-les-Dombes.
 It was so successful that it spread from the rural districts to Paris, where noble ladies often found it hard to give personal care to the needs of the poor.
 The majority sent their servants to minister to those in need, but often, the work was considered unimportant.
-Vincent de Paul remedied it by referring young women who inquired about serving persons in need to go to Paris and devote themselves to the ministry under the direction of the Ladies of Charity.
+Vincent remedied it by referring young women who inquired about serving persons in need to go to Paris and devote themselves to the ministry under the direction of the Ladies of Charity.
 These young girls formed the nucleus of the Daughters of Charity of St. Vincent de Paul.

 Louise found the help she needed in young, humble country women, who had the energy and the proper attitude to deal with people weighed down by destitution and suffering.
 She began working with a group of them and saw a need for common life and formation.
 Consequently, she invited four country girls to live in her home in the Rue des Fosses‐Saint‐Victor and began training them to care for those in need.